 MWU’s Head Office is located at Kfar Maccabiah in Ramat Gan, Israel.
 Almost 70-80% of Maccabi is run by volunteers, and 92 Executive Members elected by the Confederations run the global organisation.
 The Maccabi worldwide family encompasses thousands of volunteers and friends, making it one of the largest global Jewish organisations with the message of unity and continuity.
 For more information on MWU, click here.

-The Maccabi movement is named after Judas Maccabeus, the son of a Jewish Priest in Palestine, who transformed a band of rebels into a skilled fighting force to defeat the army of Antiochus, a Syrian invader.
+The Maccabi movement is named after Judas Maccabeus, the son of a Jewish Priest in Palestine, who transformed a band of rebels into a skilled fighting force to defeat the army of Antiochus, a Greek invader.
 In 164BC they succeeded in re-consecrating the Temple in Jerusalem, which we celebrate on the holiday of Hannukah.
 Maccabeus believed that moral and spiritual strength was not enough to protect the Jewish people and emphasised the importance of physical fitness and training, a philosophy which remains a cornerstone of Maccabi today.

 The following information on the History of Maccabi is sourced from the MWU website www.maccabi.org.